filipemtz/project-management-tool/README.md

     - [ ] Scheduling strategy: Quicks/Easies first.
     - [ ] Scheduling strategy: Funs first.
     - [ ] Creation of custom scheduling for advanced users
-- [ ] Notifications of deadlines, changes in activities, etc.- [ ] Multitask operations (delete, etc.)
+- [ ] Notifications of deadlines, changes in activities, etc.
+- [ ] Multitask operations (delete, etc.)
 - [ ] Add a nice search tool for tasks, users, tags, etc.
 - [ ] Compute critical tasks based on dependencies and duration.
 - [ ] Compute the predicted date to finish the project in the best and worst case scenarios considering the current status of tasks.